-Name Range Step Default Description I set 0.1050.00×I n 0.01×I n 1.20×I n Defines the pick-up setting of the function.
+Name Range Step Default Description I set 0.1050.00×In 0.01×I n 1.20×I n Pick-up setting

 The function's Info page displays useful, real-time information on the state of the protection function.
 It is accessed either through the device's HMI display, or through the setting tool software when it is connected to the device and its Live Edit mode is active.